andrew/ultimate-awesome/README.md

 - [awesome-crypto-mining](https://github.com/awesomelistsio/awesome-crypto-mining) - A curated list of awesome resources, tools, software, hardware, mining pools, and educational content for cryptocurrency mining.
 This list covers everything from getting started with mining to advanced tools and techniques for maximizing profitability.
 - [awesome-drone-engineers](https://github.com/awesomelistsio/awesome-drone-engineers) - A curated list of resources, tools, and communities for drone engineers.
 - [awesome-ethereum](https://github.com/awesomelistsio/awesome-ethereum) - A curated list of awesome tools, libraries, frameworks, educational content, and community resources for Ethereum, the world’s leading smart contract platform.
 This list covers everything from getting started with Ethereum to advanced development and DeFi applications.
+- [awesome-ocaml](https://github.com/awesomelistsio/awesome-ocaml) - A curated list of awesome frameworks, libraries, tools, and resources for the OCaml programming language.
 - [awesome-python](https://github.com/awesomelistsio/awesome-python) - A curated list of awesome frameworks, libraries, tools, and resources for Python programming.
 - [awesome-swift](https://github.com/awesomelistsio/awesome-swift) - A curated list of awesome Swift frameworks, libraries, and resources.
 - [awesome-slack-apps-for-developers](https://github.com/axolo-co/awesome-slack-apps-for-developers) - A curated list of awesome, Slack apps.
 - [awesome-beemovie](https://github.com/bitcraftlab/awesome-beemovie) - An awesome list of bee movie translations at the intersection of art and annoyance.
 - [Install-anything-on-Dokku](https://github.com/Bixoto/Install-anything-on-Dokku) - List of ready-to-use repositories to install anything on Dokku.
-- [awesome-wax](https://github.com/blocdraig/awesome-wax) - 👑 A curated list of awesome resources related to the WAX Blockchain.
 - [awesome-books-for-developer](https://github.com/BryanAdamss/awesome-books-for-developer) - 收集了一些大佬推荐的适合开发者阅读的书籍.
 - [awesome-hardware-hacking](https://github.com/cartoon-raccoon/awesome-hardware-hacking) - A humble list of hardware hacking tools and resources curated by yours truly.
 - [awesome-istio](https://github.com/CatchZeng/awesome-istio) - 😎  A curated list of awesome things related to istio.